AI Glossary

 Action Selection

-This terminology consists of AI deciding what to do next based on its goals and the current situation.
+The AI chooses the next action based on its goals and current context.

 Activation Function